vidyasonawane/RahulMahale.io/content/blogs/Check-if-you-are-running-32bit-OS-or-64-bit-OS-on-your-Linux-Machine.md

 Fig.3 Checking for long mode

-If you dont get any output that indicates its not a 64 bit processor.
+If you don't get any output that indicates its not a 64 bit processor.

 **How to check if my Operating system is a 64-bit or 32-bit?**

 Before knowing about this you should know about i386, i486 etc naming convention.

-**What is difference between i386, i486, i586, and i686 OS?**
+**What is the difference between i386, i486, i586, and i686 OS?**

-They are the names given by software industry to some softwares for different Intel architectures.
+They are the names given by the software industry to some softwares for different Intel architectures.
 If we say i386, its Intel 80386 processor, also known as the i386, or just 386, was a 32-bit microprocessor introduced by Intel in 1985.
 If I say i486 it is an Intel 80486, i586 it is a 80586 and i686 its a 80686 processor.
-In short they are called as x86 family which are of 32 bit processor.
-And for 64 bit OS you will get x86_64.
+In short, they are called as x86 family which are of 32 bit processor.
+And for 64 bit OS, you will get x86_64.

 Option 1: check with uname command if your OS is 32 bit or 64 bit.